John McNair (congressman)

-John Alexander McNair (June 8, 1800 – August 12, 1861) was a teacher and congressman representing Pennsylvania's fifth district.
+John Alexander McNair (June 8, 1800 – August 12, 1861) was an American teacher and congressman representing Pennsylvania's fifth district for two terms from 1851 to 1855.

+Biography

 Born in Bucks County, Pennsylvania, he taught school and worked as principal of Loller Academy in Hatboro, Pennsylvania in 1825.

+Early career

 He established a boys school in the village of Abington, Pennsylvania.
 He served as clerk of the courts of Montgomery County, Pennsylvania from 1845 to 1848 and moved to Norristown, Pennsylvania.

+Congress

 McNair was elected as a Democrat to the Thirty-second and Thirty-third Congresses.
 He served as chairman of the United States House Committee on Manufactures during the Thirty-third Congress.

+Retirement and death

 McNair settled on a plantation in Prince William County, Virginia, near Gainesville.

 He died at Evansport, Virginia, near Aquia Creek, in 1861.